 This is a data quality nightmare in terms of the business process efficiency, customer service quality and in respect of FOI (Freedom of Information), GDPR (General Data Protection Regulation) and DPA (Data Protection Act) requirements.

 It's not realistic to imagine replacing all of the person-related data repositories in one go, so what's the alternative?
 A composable Case Management solution is perfect for this scenario.
 By starting with one business process you are more likely to get buy-in from your stakeholders.

-By using a composable system based on the highly configurable kinodb low-code platform, your risks will be reduced even further, as will your costs and your time to delivery.
+By using a composable system built on our highly configurable development platform, your risks will be reduced even further, as will your costs and your time to delivery.